All Episodes

 I mean, all kinds of shit, really.

-That's another one, and uh dog fuckers is another show that we've been doing.
+And Dog Fuckers is another show that we've been doing.

-Do you need to guess?
+Do you need a guest?

 Because I know a guy that knows that has a great dog fuck story.